-The obverse portrays the effigy of Queen Elizabeth II.
+The obverse of the coin portrays the effigy of Queen Elizabeth II.
 The reason for picturing Her Majesty the Queen stems from Australia’s membership of the United Kingdom’s Commonwealth of Nations.
 By being a member of the Commonwealth, Australia has Queen Elizabeth II as its reigning constitutional monarch.
 Above the Queen’s effigy is the text “ELIZABETH II” and “AUSTRALIA”.
-Inscribed below the effigy is the nominal face value of 100 Australian dollars, and the designer’s initials “IRB” – Ian Rank-Broadley.
+Inscribed below the effigy is the nominal face value of 100 Australian dollars and the designer’s initials “IRB” – Ian Rank-Broadley.

-The reverse displays a snake at prey coiling around a branch.
-Inscribed beneath the snake is the weight and purity of the coin.
-To the right is the Chinese character for “snake” and to the left is the year of mintage.
+The reverse displays a majestic galloping horse.
+Inscribed to the right is the Chinese character for “horse”.
+Below the horse is the weight and purity of the coin, and to left is the year of mintage.

 Each coin is individually packaged in a hard plastic capsule at the Perth Mint.
 For bulk purchases, multiples of 20 are available in original factory packaging.